devanhurst/ktane_voice/README.md

 Text-to-speech incorporates espeak.

-Currently, the bomb check MUST be done first.
-If a module requiring bomb parameters is selected, the app will crash.
-Soon it will prompt you for missing data when it's needed; I'm still porting this feature from the text-based defuser.
+The bomb will prompt you for bomb variables the first time that they're necessary.
+It's recommended when playing expert bombs, however, to say "charlie bomb check" at the beginning of the game to get them all out of the way.

 ## Modules
 Each module has a keyword to select it from the main menu, then commands that will give the bot the appropriate data to solve the module.